rust-lang/rfcs/0000-virtual.md

 struct.
 Overriding methods must be marked `override`.
 It is an error for a method to override without the annotation, or for an annotated method not to override a super-struct method.
-Methods may be marked as both `override` and `virtual` to indicate that override and may in turn be overridden.
+Methods may be marked as both `override` and `virtual` to indicate that they override and may in turn be overridden.
 (Methods marked `override` but not `virtual` must override but may not be overriden).
 A method without the `virtual` annotation is final (in the Java sense) and may not be overridden.
 Virtual methods may be given without a body, these are pure